The Private Wealth & Private Client Review: France

 i Tax law

-France has become more attractive since the election of Emmanuel Macron as President of the Republic.
+France has become more attractive since the election of Emmanuel Macron as President.
 In particular, his promised reforms in tax law largely have become a reality.
 The key changes include the following reforms:

-- the wealth tax basis is now limited to real estate assets, thus excluding other assets.
+- the wealth tax basis is now limited to real estate assets, thus excluding for instance financial assets and investments.
 This change combines with the significant five-year income tax and wealth tax exemptions enjoyed by new residents of the country (on condition of having resided abroad during the five years preceding immigration);

 - the taxation of capital gains, dividends and interest is now subject to a flat tax of 30 per cent for residents of France and 12.8 per cent for non-residents;